Symptoms, Treatments, and Differences of Crohn's and Ulcerative Colitis

 - ulceration in the digestive tract

-Feel free to ask any questions.
+Feel free to ask any questions or contact me if you just want to talk to someone who has been there.
 If you think you have the disease, definitely contact your doctor.
 For the first five years post-op, I ran a website where I had contact with hundreds of people who had the disease.
 I can tell you very much what it like first-hand, as well as what others experienced.
 Medically speaking, I'm not qualified; therefore, a nurse or doctor needs to be notified.
-I have found that there are amazing nurses (and doctors) out there.
+I am here for emotional support, not medical advice.
+I have found that there are amazing nurses (and doctors) out there; find one that is a good fit for you.